Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 > * The plague actually attacks all organic matter.
 > * Survivors hide in their houses or in temples.
 > * Nobody is in charge.
+> * There is a Time Brigade Citadel in the city.

 It is still possible to find some food as a few bodies, dead of hunger, thirst or violence, but apparently, nobody who has died from the plague.
 Should the Crew revisit a place that held a body \(or leftover food, they may realize that things keep vanishing, without any visible